Chat-Hackers/tool-hub/README.md

-# ChatHackers Modules Wrapper
+# ChatHackers Tool Hub

-This matrix client acts as a wrapper for other chat hackers modules.
-Send ⚙️ to wake up.
+This matrix client acts as a wrapper for other chat hackers tools.
+Send ⚙️ the group chat to wake it up.

 ## Getting started